DialmasterOrg/Youtarr/README.md

 The application operates by running a scheduled task that automatically downloads new videos, along with their thumbnails and metadata, from a list of YouTube channels that you specify.
 These videos are then automatically added to your Plex server.

 ## Requirements

+** This is designed to be run from the same computer that is running your Plex server as it needs direct access to write video files to the directory that you use for your Plex Youtube library **

 To use YoutubePlexArr, you need to have the following software installed on your system: